Number of People Receiving Social Protection Services *

 The indicator assesses the number of vulnerable persons in a given area receiving targeted social services by any service provider (including community-based services).
 The indicator can be used either for a specific type of service or for a range of different services.

 How to Collect and Analyse the Required Data

-Collect the following data by conducting individual interviews with a representative sample of your target group members:
+2) If the first option is not feasible, collect the following data by conducting individual interviews with a representative sample of your target group members: